astropy/astropy/docs/stats/index.rst

 See Also
 ========

-* :ref:`utils`
+* :mod:`scipy.stats`
-    The subpackage for utilities that are oriented towards developers, rather than users.
-These utilities are more general-purposes, while `astropy.tools` is more astronomy-focused.
+    This scipy package contains a variety of useful statistical functions and classes.
+The functionality in `astropy.stats` is intended to supplement this, *not* replace it.

 Reference/API
 =============

-.. automodapi:: astropy.tools
+.. automodapi:: astropy.stats